gyan55/FlightsAndSearchService/readme.md

 ## project setup

--clone the project on your local
+1.clone the project on your local.
--execute npm install on the same path as of your root directory and add the following variable
+2.execute npm install on the same path as of your root directory and add the following variable

--port = 3000
+3.port = 3000

-inside the "srtc/config" folder create  a new file "config.json" and then add te following piece of code {
+4.inside the "srtc/config" folder create  a new file "config.json" and then add te following piece of code {
   "development": {
     "username":  <YOUR_DB_NAME>,